valeriavla/workshop_misogyny/README.md

-# workshop_misogyny
+# Misogyny detection workshop

-Repository to tore the needed materials for the workshop : "Misogyny detection"
+Repository to store the needed materials for the workshop : "Misogyny detection using sentiment analysis"